telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 ## Adding the Blazor Web Report Designer component

 1. Add NuGet package reference to the `Telerik.WebReportDesigner.Blazor` package hosted on the Progress Telerik proprietary NuGet feed.
-Make sure you have the needed NuGet feed added to VS setting using the article [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).
+Make sure you have the needed NuGet feed added to the VS setting using the article [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).
 1. Add JavaScript dependencies to the __head__ element of the `Pages/_Host.cshtml` (Blazor Server) or `wwwroot/index.html` (Blazor WebAssembly):

 	````HTML